-Two Rivers Mall was initially set to open last October but the opening date was pushed to March then to September this year due to construction delays.
+The mall, which opened its doors on Tuesday, was initially set to open in October 2015 but the date was pushed to March 2016 then to September and later to this year’s Valentine’s Day due to what the developer termed as “construction delays”.

-The mall is part of a mixed-use development that is being undertaken by Centum Group, which is majority owned by billionaire Chris Kirubi, on a 102-acre parcel of land acquired from the Koinange family for Sh1 billion.
+The Two Rivers Mall is part of a Sh25.1 billion mixed-use development that is being undertaken by Two Rivers Lifestyle Company Limited on a 102-acre parcel of land acquired from the Koinange family for Sh1 billion.

-The development whose location is in the heart of the affluent Runda, Gigiri, Muthaiga and Nyali neighbourhoods spans 65,000 square metres – unseating the Garden City Mall on Thika Road, which measures 50,000 square metres.
+The development whose location is in the heart of the affluent Runda, Gigiri, Muthaiga and Nyali neighbourhoods spans 65,000 square metres – overthrowing the 50,000 square metre Garden City Mall on Thika Road from the position of Kenya’s largest mall.

 “The investment by Avic is particularly noteworthy being one of the largest foreign direct investments in this region by a Chinese corporation into a private enterprise,” Centum said.